Symmetry-breaking for a restricted n-body problem in the Maxwell-ring configuration: The restricted -body problem

 The first term of the potential $V(\pmb{u})$ in Equation~\eqref{potential} corresponds to the centrifugal force, the second term is the interaction with the mass $\mu$, and the third term models the interaction with the $n$ primaries of mass $1$; see \cite{BaEl04} and \cite{GaIz10}.

-The equilibrium positions of the satellite are critical points of $V$, defined in Equation~\eqref{potential}.
+The equilibria of equation (\ref{satellite}) are critical points of $V$, defined in Equation~\eqref{potential}.
 Moreover, due to the particular form of the Maxwell configuration, the potential $V$ is $\mathbb{Z}_{n}$-invariant.
-In this respect the existence of three $\mathbb{Z}_{n}$ equilibrium orbits for any value of $\mu$ is proved in \cite{BaEl04,GaIz10}.
-For small $\mu$, two additional equilibrium orbits appear close to the origin \cite{GaIz10}; see Figure~\ref{fig:1}.
+In this respect the existence of three $\mathbb{Z}_{n}$-orbits of equilibria for any value of $\mu$ is proved in \cite{BaEl04,GaIz10}.
+For small $\mu$, two additional $\mathbb{Z}_{n}$-orbits of equilibria appear close to the origin \cite{GaIz10}; see Figure~\ref{fig:1}.

 In \cite{GaIz10}, taking advantage of the symmetries of the equations, the authors analyze the bifurcation of periodic solutions from the $\mathbb{Z} _{n}$-orbits of equilibria.
 Here we state these results for the equilibria $\mathcal{L}_{1}$, $\mathcal{L}_{2}$ and $\mathcal{L}_{3}$ of the three $\mathbb{Z}_{n}$-orbits: